iavofficial/IAVFrontendFramework/README.md

 ### How to specify navigation tabs
 To let the developer specify navigation tabs the class View is exported as a module.
 In order to specify navigation tabs you have to create an array of instances of this class.
 This array has to be passed to the DisaPage's "views" property.
 The view class has the following attributes:
-1. navbarTab: This is the instance of the naviation element which gets rendered in the navigation bar.
+1. navbarTab: This is the instance of the navigation component which gets rendered in the navigation bar.
 You can pass different navigation elements to the view including instances of components you have implemented on your own.
 The wiki provides you an example for implementing an own navigation component.
 The framework provides two types of navigation components:
 	1. StandardNavbarTab: This is just a navigation component without any extra functionality.
 This component has the following properties:
 		- selectedIcon: Icon to be shown if the tab is selected.
 		- deselectedIcon: Icon to be shown if the tab is deselected.